jkeam/nullsafe/README.md

   //   const name = nullsafe(pet, ['biggest', 'kitty', 'name']).value;
   ```

 The advantage of immediately resolving the path is that no intermediate objects are created.
-In this example above, no proxy objects are created for biggest and kitty.
+In this example above, no proxy objects are created for pet, biggest, or kitty; only the final attribute `name` is wrapped.

 ### Objects